 It wouldn’t be wrong to say that the beauty of his strokes, and the resemblance of the painting to reality, is proportional to his observation skills.

 The better his ability to notice and perceive, the closer to reality his painting gets.

-What is observing if not the ability of looking and seeing at close quarters every detail of what it is and what it is not.
-What is observing if not the quality of making a note of information that is important.
+What is observing if not the ability to look and see at close quarters every detail of what it is and what it is not?
+What is observing if not the quality of making a note of information that is important?

 Observing is thus a critical component of any study and work.
 Observing is a critical tool of life itself.

-Just like the artist’s strokes, a student’s answers and an employee’s performance is linked to their observing skills.
+Just like the artist’s strokes, a student’s answers and an employee’s performance are linked to their observing skills.

 Observing definition is watching carefully and attentively.
 This enables a person to learn more about the subject that he is being observant about.